makingbloke/EntityFrameworkCore.Extensions/ReadMe.md

 ### Execute Update Extensions

+**`DbContextOptionsBuilder UseExecuteUpdateExtensions(this DbContextOptionsBuilder optionsBuilder)`**

+This method must be called from within the `OnConfiguring` override method in the database context.
+It attaches an interceptor to the context that is used by `ExecuteUpdateGetRows`.
+If this interceptor is not installed then ExecuteUpdateGetRows will not function correctly.

 **`int ExecuteUpdateGetCount<TEntity>(this IQueryable<TEntity> source, Action<SetPropertyBuilder<TEntity>> setPropertyAction)`**
 **`Task<int> ExecuteUpdateAsyncGetCount<TEntity>(this IQueryable<TEntity> source, Action<SetPropertyBuilder<TEntity>> setPropertyAction)`**
 **`IList<TEntity>> ExecuteUpdateGetRowsAsync<TEntity>(this IQueryable<TEntity> source, Action<SetPropertyBuilder<TEntity>> setPropertyAction)`**